Here are some of the stars we celebrated this morning. An over arching theme of being kind and helpful shone through.

 I live in a small village on the outskirts of York with my wife and two young children.
 My personal life revolves around my family and I really look forward to the time we spend together.
 We go on camping holidays and days out whenever possible and I also have a keen interest in sport, cinema and music.
 I really enjoy participating in most sports although I seem to spend more time cheering for my children than playing myself now!

 In Maths the children will be increasing their knowledge of fractions, decimals and percentages.
 This is an area lots of children find tricky so we will be working hard to improve their skills and confidence.
 The children have been working hard to learn their times tables so this should really help.
 All children in class are set Mathletics activities to do at home whenever possible which covers the whole maths curriculum and really improves their mathematical knowledge.
-If you could encourage them to do this at home it would be very much appreciated and really beneficial.
+If you could encourage them to do this at home too please it would be very much appreciated and really beneficial.

 We were slightly depleted in numbers today, due to illnesses.
 However these are the children we were congratulating this morning.
 Well done Superstars!